moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

    :width: 500pt
    :align: center

-Name the Moveit config package ``panda_multiple_arms_moveit_config`` and generate the files using the Setup Assistant in the ``~/ws_moveit/src`` directory.
+Name the MoveIt config package ``panda_multiple_arms_moveit_config`` and generate the files using the Setup Assistant in the ``~/ws_moveit/src`` directory.

-Step 3: Write the ros controllers configuration and launch files for the multiple arms
+Step 3: Write the ROS controllers configuration and launch files for the multiple arms
 --------------------------------------------------------------------------------------

 This step creates ``ros_control`` configuration files and ``roslaunch`` files to start them.
 We need two controller types.
 The first is a *joint state controller*, which publishes the state of all joints.
 The second is *joint trajectory controller* type, which executes joint-space trajectories on a group of robot joints.

 In the following configuration files, the controllers names are ``joint_state_controller``, ``rgt_arm_trajectory_controller``, and ``lft_arm_trajectory_controller``.
 Under each trajectory controller, we need to specify its hardware interface type, joint groups, and constraints.
-For more about ros controllers,  refer to their documentation_.
+For more about ROS controllers,  refer to their documentation_.
 Let's create the controllers configuration and their launch file in systematic steps and with descriptive names.
 Some comments are added after the steps not to break the flow.

 .. _documentation: http://wiki.ros.org/ros_control